Tuesday June 18, 2013

 If gastric bypass fails a patient has several options, including:

-• StomaphyX, a non-surgical revision for gastric bypass surgery, that treats the stretched stomach pouch or enlarged stomach outlet
+• The StomaphyX or ROSE procedure, non-surgical (endoscopic) revisions for gastric bypass surgery, that treat the stretched stomach pouch or enlarged stomach outlet.

 Patient Criteria for Revisional Bariatric Surgery